Exxon tops earnings estimates as oil prices, chemicals drive rebound

-(Reuters) -Exxon Mobil Corp on Friday topped Wall Street quarterly earnings estimates and posted its first profit in five quarters, boosted by higher oil prices and strong chemicals margins.
+Exxon Mobil Corp (XOM.N) on Friday topped Wall Street quarterly earnings estimates with its first profit in five quarters, boosted by higher oil prices and strong chemicals margins.

-Exxon and rivals results this year have been rising with crude oil prices, up by a third this year, as a global oil surplus from the pandemic drains and fuel demand recovers.
+Earnings from Exxon and rivals this year have been rising with crude oil prices, up by a third this year, as a global oil surplus from the pandemic drains and fuel demand recovers.
 The swing to a profit comes as European rivals also posted results that exceeded pre-pandemic levels.

 Quarterly results show Exxon's deep cost cuts have allowed it to turn the corner on last year's historic annual loss and deliver strong cash flow need to reduce debt.
 Exxon is fighting a hedge fund's fight over board seats and its fossil fuel direction.